 4. I decided it’s okay to have boundaries and look out for myself first.

-Not only that, but if people don’t respect my boundaries or they expect me to always be putting them above myself, they don’t care about my well-being and they don’t deserve to be in my life.
+In addition, if people don’t respect my boundaries, they don’t care about my well-being.
+And they don’t deserve to be in my life.

 5. I learned that not everyone deserves my attention or generosity equally.

 I realize now, sadly, that not everyone has the same heart that I do.
 It was a shock when I had to truly face the fact that some people not only are not looking out for your best interests, they may also actively be doing the opposite.
 Purposely, intentionally, blatantly.

 It’s hard to understand or even accept when you’re not that way.
 I am now in a better position to protect myself in the future, however, by giving the benefit of the doubt only to people who demonstrate they are worthy of it.
 Passing it out indiscriminately is setting myself up to be hurt by people who wait for opportunities to take advantage of others.

 6. I learned that being treated nicely should not be a negotiable “checkbox” item in a relationship–it should just be standard.

 7. I am even more aware of the silent ways people can suffer and why people do what they do.